rodrigofaccioli/drugdesign/README.md

 ====================================================================================
 					drugdesign
 ====================================================================================
+This project was decomposed into other projects.
+Therefore, it is no longer continued.
+More information, please, contact the author.

-This project was idealized as a collaborative endeavor in the drug design area.
+It was idealized as a collaborative endeavor in the drug design area.

 The current build allows users to perform Virtual Screening assays by employing the following software: